lforouzan/lforouzan/README.md

 I'm a Senior Manager of Research and Data Analysis at [Catalyst California](https://www.catalystcalifornia.org/).
 I earned my M.P.A. in Public Policy from Baruch College, City University of New York and B.A. in International Affairs from the University of Pittsburgh.
 I am originally from Pittsburgh, PA and New Orleans.

 ## 🔍 What I Work On
+Innovative research designed to reveal racial inequities and shift narratives and power.
+A focus on providing relevant, rigorous, and actionable data for campaign development, policy formation, and initiative building.
+Research highlighting the issues affecting communities most impacted by systemic racial injustice in climate, education, civic engagement, and more.

+## :desktop_computer: What That Looks Like
 - Crafting compelling data stories that center equity and justice
 - Geographic analysis across California to identify our highest need communities
 - Creating data-driven tools for grassroots organizers to use for advocacy and broader civic engagement